RetroAchievements/api-kotlin/README.md

 <summary>GetLeaderboardEntries</summary>
 <br>

-> A call to this endpoint will retrieve a given leaderboard's entries, targeted by its ID.
+> A call to this function will retrieve a given leaderboard's entries, targeted by its ID.

 **Available Parameters**